ismlh/ismlh/README.md

 ### Hi there 👋, my name is Islam Mohammed
 #### FrontEnd developer(Angular)

- Dedicated Front End Developer proficient in (Angular) framework, with a foundation in C# technologies (.Net).
-Solid foundation in SQL, with a keen focus on problem-solving and continuous skill enhancement.
+Dedicated Full Stack Developer with proficiency in Angular and .NET (C#) technologies.
+Strong foundation in SQL, with a passion for problem-solving and a commitment to continuous learning and skill enhancement.
+Proven ability to develop scalable, efficient, and user-centric applications.

 Skills:
 * Html